Astig-1982/The-Exoplanet-Project/README.md

 I've created a form with the fields representing the exoplanet's properties.
 The function created in app.py file will take the user's input and added into a variable 'new_planet' that will be inserted into the user's collection in the data base.

+### Guidance on inserting an exoplanet to favourites list:

+I have created this feature to provide the user a quick guidance on how the fields should be completed.
+It is crucial the user to understand where she/he can find the mass of an exoplanet on internet (or what's the easiest wat to find it).
+In order to further guide the user regarding the mass, I have provided a screenshot where the user can find the location of the mass on the wikipedia page.
+The mass property is very important to be inserted correctly, as based on this the app will calculate the user's weight on the exoplanet.

+#### Implementation:

+I have simply created a section in the html file where the form for inserting the exoplanet is located, in which I have explained how some of the properties would need to be inserted.
+I have also provided a link to another newly created html page that contains the screenshot with the location of the mass.

 ### Adding a default image of a rocky or gas giant planet:

 I chose to use this feature as I believe it is good and useful for the user to have some sort of representation of the exoplanet inserted.
 In the nearest future I will develop this feature in order to give the possibility to the user to upload her/his own image of the exoplanet.